-Switch Configuration Required to Support Cisco ISE Functions
+Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

-To ensure Cisco ISE is able to interoperate with network switches and functions from Cisco ISE are successful across the network segment, you need to configure network switches with the necessary NTP, RADIUS/AAA, 802.1X, MAB, and other settings for communication with Cisco ISE, according to the following topics:
+To ensure Cisco ISE is able to interoperate with network switches and functions from Cisco ISE are successful across the network segment, you need to configure network switches with the necessary NTP, RADIUS/AAA, 802.1X, MAB, and other settings for communication with Cisco ISE.
+This appendix contains the following sections:

 Enable Your Switch to Support Standard Web Authentication

-Ensure you include the following command lines in your switch configuration to enable standard Web Authenticating functions for Cisco ISE, including provisions for URL redirection upon authentication.
+Ensure that you include the following commands in your switch configuration to enable standard Web Authenticating functions for Cisco ISE, including provisions for URL redirection upon authentication:

 ip route 0.0.0.0 0.0.0.0 10.1.2.3